 Peonies (all the way to the ground)

 Bee Balm (all the way to the ground)

 Iris (4” from the ground)

 Leave Ornamental Grasses, Sedum, Echinacea, and Wildflowers up through the winter.
 They’ll provide food and shelter for local birds as well as interest and texture in your winter garden.
 Come early spring, cut them back to get ready for new growth.

-Plants That Can Be Divided In The Fall:
+Plants That Should Be Cut Back In The Early Spring: